-Most other types of insurance policy are optional.
+Most other types of business insurance policy are optional.
 Although they provide another overhead, they can help you to survive should your small business be faced with an unforeseen crisis.

-Insuring your premises
+Insuring your premises and people

 Another option is business interruption cover, which, in the event of a serious problem, can help you to carry on trading until your business gets back on its feet.

 Many small businesses rely heavily on one or two key employees - which usually includes the owner-manager.
 Key person insurance protects the business against loss in the event of their absence through serious illness, injury or death.

-If the products or services you sell could harm the public, you should consider public liability insurance.
+If members of the public visit your premises, or if you visit and work on their premises, consider public liability insurance.
 It covers damages and legal costs when a member of the public dies, is injured or suffers damage to their property.

 Preventing an insurance claim

-More advice on insurance for business
+Getting advice on business insurance

 You must also make sure you have sufficient cover.
 If something goes wrong, without adequate insurance, it could finish your business.